Using Amazon S3 Origins and Custom Origins for Web Distributions

 When you specify the bucket name in this format, you can use the following CloudFront features:

 Configure CloudFront to communicate with your Amazon S3 bucket using SSL.
-For more information, see Using an HTTPS Connection to Access Your Objects.
+For more information, see Using HTTPS with CloudFront.

 Use an origin access identity to require that your users access your content using CloudFront URLs, not by using Amazon S3 URLs.
 For more information, see Using an Origin Access Identity to Restrict Access to Your Amazon S3 Content.